Research Students

 3.)
 Connor Poland: B.S.
 Physics/Astro, May 2015.
 Project: Numerical simulation of gravitational collapse of dust particles with REBOUND.
 Now: M.S. candidate in Computational Science at U.C.
 San Diego.

 2.)
 Seth Gossage: B.S.
 Physics/Astro, May 2014.
 Project: Numerical simulation of protoplanet collisions with Uranus with GADGET2.
-Now: Ph.D. candidate in Astronomy at Harvard University.
+Ph.D.
+Astronomy, 2021, Harvard University.
+Now: CIERA Postdoctoral Fellow at Northwestern University.

 1.)
 M. Quinn Parkinson: B.S.
 Physics/Astro, May 2012.
 Project: Numerical simulation of dust settling in proto- planetary disks.
 Enrolled in M.S. program immediately after.
 M.S.
 Physics/Astro awarded May 2015 (see above).